 What is unclear is what States understand as the law or what the content of that law is.
 This has allowed room for concepts such as 'rules-based order' or 'lawfare' to develop over the past decades, even though it is still difficult to pinpoint the exact content of these concepts.
 For rules-based order, it would seem that it has an all-encompassing nature, comprising of both binding and non-binding rules, with the line between the two not being clearly demarcated.
-On the one hand, one could argue that such a blurred lined between binding and non-binding rules also exists with respect to the international legal order in the sense that non-binding rules may
+On the one hand, one could argue that such a blurred lined between binding and non-binding rules

-Douglas Guilfoyle 'Litigation as Statecraft: Small States and the Law of the Sea' (2023) British Yearbook of International Law, p 16.
+&lt;sup>91 Douglas Guilfoyle 'Litigation as Statecraft: Small States and the Law of the Sea' (2023) British Yearbook of International Law, p.
+16.

-&lt;sup>92 Ibid., p 19.
+&lt;sup>92 Ibid., p.
+19.